lockdwn20/ansible/README.md

 To run the playbook utilize the appropriate commands:

-* ansible all -m ping -u REMOTE_USER  //this is to test connectivity
+1. ansible all -m ping -u REMOTE_USER  //this is to test connectivity

-* ansible-playbook ansible_vm_cfg.yml -u REMOTE_USER -kK  //This will connect to the system as the user setup in the prerequisites, the kK options will ask for the user and sudo passwords.
+1. ansible-playbook ansible_vm_cfg.yml -u REMOTE_USER -kK  //This will connect to the system as the user setup in the prerequisites, the kK options will ask for the user and sudo passwords.

+**Testing the Playbook Results**

+1. Attempt to ssh into the system as root (should recieve permission denied)

+1. Attempt to ssh as the created user "rrace" (should recieve permission denied)

+1. Attempt to ssh as created user "rrace" using key "ansible/files/keys/rrace" (ssh rrace@REMOTE_MACHINE -i /path/to/rrace/key) (Should SUCCEED)

+1. Verify logical network connection "nmcli connection show ansible_eth1"

+1. Verify NTP is working "timedatectl"

+1. Verify log file existence "ls /var/log/rrace-alerts"

+1. Verify sudo "sudo cat /var/log/messages"

 **ASSIGNMENT:**